decimalib/ensure-require/README.md

 ### Advantages

-- ✅ Ability to throw custom exceptions but with the same syntax as the regular `require` function;
+- ✅ Ability to throw custom exceptions using the same syntax as the regular `require` function;
 - ✅ It can be upper bounded to a specific exception type.
 An example could be a `sealed class` hierarchy where you want to ensure that only this hierarchy of exceptions can be thrown.
   ```kotlin